wangziqi2013/wangziqi2013.github.io/_posts/2020-01-09-understand-zsim-cache-cc.markdown

 all locks for objects in its working set.
 We can infer that B must have already been in the shrinking phase.
 This, however, is inconsistent with the fact that B blocks on A, since this implies that B is still in growing phase, and has at least one or more locks to acquire.
 A contradiction!

+### 2PL in Cache Invalidate

+Let's consider cache line invalidation first.
+When an invalidation is triggered either by an eviction or by an external event, the `invalidate()` method of the `class Cache` object is invoked.
+At the beginning of this method, we call `cc->startInv()`.
+This function does nothing else besides calling `bcc->lock()`.
+If we further look into class `MESIBottomCC`, we will find that this function is nothing more than just calling `futex_lock()` on its member veriable `ccLock`.
+This variable is declared as `lock_t`, which in file locks.h is declared as `volatile uint32_t` type.
+In one word, the `bcc` object implements a simple lock as a 32 bit volatile integer.
+The lock is acquired using library call `futex_lock()` and released using `futex_unlock()`.